dvdvideo1234/TrackAssemblyTool/readme.md

     * `Battleship's abandoned rails`

 #### How to use the tool control options when building a track ?
-1. Pressing ATTACK1 ( Default: Left mouse button )
+1. Pressing ATTACK1 ( Def: Left mouse button )
   * When you are looking at the world the piece will just be spawned on the map.
   * When you are looking at one of track piece's pre-defined active points
     * Will snap the piece that you're holding to the trace one.